vmware/terraform-provider-vcfa/website/docs/d/org_ldap.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_ldap"
 sidebar_current: "docs-vcfa-data-source-org-ldap"
 description: |-
-  Provides a data source to read LDAP configuration for an Organization.
+  Provides a data source to read LDAP configuration from an Organization.
 ---

 # vcfa\_org\_ldap

-Provides a data source to read LDAP configuration for an Organization.
+Provides a data source to read LDAP configuration from an [Organization][vcfa_org-ds].

 _Used by: **Provider**, **Tenant**_